seoupark1/Stochastic-Control/README.md

   </a>
 </p>

 The attitude tracking RMSE was 14.3449 [deg] for EKF + LQR and 42.9950 [deg] for EKF + RTI-NMPC.
-At the end of the 150 s simulation, the attitude tracking errors were 1.8173 [deg] and 8.5154 deg, respectively.
+At the end of the 150 s simulation, the attitude tracking errors were 1.8173 [deg] and 8.5154 [deg], respectively.

 #### 2) Initial 30-second Control Input